apache/couchdb/share/doc/src/api/database/compact.rst

 .. http:post:: /{db}/_view_cleanup

-  Cleans up the cached view output on disk for a given view.
+  Removes view index files that are no longer required by CouchDB as a result of changed views within design documents.
+As the view filename is based on a hash of the view functions, over time old views will remain, consuming storage.
+This call cleans up the cached view output on disk for a given view.

   :param db: Database name
   :<header Accept: - :mimetype:`application/json`